Preserve Meat, Poultry, and Fish with a Pressure Canner

 Sometimes things don’t go according to plan.
 Here are some common problems encountered when using a pressure canner:

-- The pressure never builds up – gasket may need to be replaced, overpressure plug may need to be replaced, locking pin may not be lined up properly, burner may not be hot enough.
+- The pressure never builds up – the gasket may need to be replaced, the overpressure plug may need to be replaced, the locking pin may not be lined up properly, or the burner may not be hot enough.

 - Pressure gauge stops jiggling – water inside canner may have all evaporated off (may cause burned scent), food may have stopped up vent tube.
-Turn burner off, allow the canner to cool and pressure to drop to normal before opening canner to investigate.
+Turn the burner off, and allow the canner to cool and pressure to drop to normal before opening the canner to investigate.

 - Liquid escapes from jars, leaving larger head space than recommended – canner heated too quickly, cooled or pressure decreased too quickly, or heat levels were not stable during processing.
 If jars are sealed, the food should be fine to use.
 Freeze jars if you are concerned about safety, making sure that there is enough room in the jar for the liquid to expand.

 - Jars don’t seal.
 Review the instructions on the box of canning lids and make sure you are following them.
 Most lids need to be heated in water before placing on jars.